LeidyGil/leidygil.github.io/SQL_English.md

 WHERE c.docente_id IS NULL;
 ```
 ### Full outer excluding join
-Full Outer Excluding Join is a combination of FULL OUTER JOIN with a WHERE clause to show records that do not have matches in both tables.
+Full Outer Excluding Join is a combination of FULL OUTER JOIN with a where clause to show records that do not have matches in both tables.
 Although SQLite does not directly support FULL OUTER JOIN, we can perform a FULL OUTER EXCLUDING JOIN using a combination of LEFT EXCLUDING JOIN and RIGHT EXCLUDING JOIN.
 ```sql
 SELECT *